1700 conclave: Election of Clement XI

 The conclave remained deadlocked until the electors were informed of Charles II's death in November.
 The electors present understood that with Charles' death, the next pope would need to be politically impartial, so a member of the zelanti was preferred.
 Giovanni Albani, who had drafted the bull outlawing nepotism, soon became the leading candidate for the papacy.

 The French were initially opposed to Albani's election, but they quickly dropped their opposition to him.
 He was elected unanimously on 23 November 1700.
 He was unsure whether he should accept the papacy because he had nephews who he suspected would be angry if he followed the bull on nepotism.
 He was eventually convinced to accept the papacy by theologians who told him that not accepting a unanimous election would not be following the Holy Spirit.

-Albani was created a cardinal deacon in 1690 by Alexander VIII, but he did not receive ordination to the priesthood until shortly before the conclave began.
+Albani had been created a cardinal deacon in 1690 by Alexander VIII, but he did not receive ordination to the priesthood until shortly before the conclave began.
 Albani was not a bishop, and had to receive episcopal consecration after his election before he could be crowned pope.
-Albani had been elected on the feast day of Pope Clement I, and took the name of Clement XI to honour the saint.
+He had been elected on the feast day of Pope Clement I, and took the name of Clement XI to honour the saint.
 At fifty-one, Albani was younger than any other pope who had been elected in almost two centuries.
-Albani was the candidate of the zelanti in this conclave, and his election represented a success for them.
+As Albani was the candidate of the zelanti in this conclave, his election represented a success for them.